 Nearly 50 Events Over 10 Days

 Organizers of the first festival, held over a single weekend, wanted to help put Kona coffee in the international spotlight and increase the island’s visibility as a destination.
-Now, the festival spans 10 days and includes nearly 50 events, including farm tours, barista training, a recipe contest, coffee-themed art exhibitions, community festival and the high-stakes cupping competition.
+Now, the festival spans over 4 days and includes nearly 20 events, including farm tours, barista training, a recipe contest, coffee-themed art exhibitions, community festival and the high-stakes cupping competition.
+This year we will be hosting events both virtually and live in person!

 About Kona Coffee Cultural Festival

-The award-winning Kona Coffee Cultural 2020 Festival starts brewing November 6th through 15th with ten days of events promoting Hawaii’s unique culture and diversity and supporting the Festival’s mission to preserve, perpetuate and promote Kona’s unique coffee heritage.
+The award-winning Kona Coffee Cultural 2021 Festival starts brewing November 4th through 7th with 4 days of events promoting Hawaii’s unique culture and diversity and supporting the Festival’s mission to preserve, perpetuate and promote Kona’s unique coffee heritage.

 The annual Kona coffee harvest that has sustained Kona’s agricultural community for nearly 200 years is celebrated every November.